Iraneus/betamedneed/_services/payments.md

 weight: 8
 ---

-Find **payment options** to enable you get medical care when and where you need it.
+Available **payment options** to enable you get medical care when and where you need it.
 You can reach out to discuss your situation.

 ![Some medicines](/images/illustrations/med-work.jpg)

 ## Pay-as-you-go
-You can order whatever you need at any time and pay for the cost.
+You can order whatever you need and pay for the cost.

+Payments are made directly to Medneed partners.

+No additional payment is made to Medneed.

 ## Medneed Credit